pingcap/docs/sql/date-and-time-types.md

   `0` means there is no fractional part.
 If `fsp` is omitted, the default is 0.

 + When inserting `TIME`, `DATETIME` or `TIMESTAMP` which contain a fractional part, if the number of digit of the fraction is too few, or too many, rounding might be needed in the situation.
-For example,
+For example:

     ```sql
     mysql> CREATE TABLE fractest( c1 TIME(2), c2 DATETIME(2), c3 TIMESTAMP(2) );